 Wernicke-Korsakoff syndrome is a brain disorder due to vitamin B1 (thiamine) deficiency.

-Wernicke encephalopathy and Korsakoff syndrome are not different conditions.
-They are different stages of the same disease process.
+Wernicke encephalopathy and Korsakoff syndrome are different conditions that often occur together.
 Both are due to brain damage caused by a lack of vitamin B1.

 Lack of vitamin B1 is common in people who have alcohol use disorder.
 It is also common in people whose bodies do not absorb food properly (malabsorption).
 This can sometimes occur with a chronic illness or after weight-loss (bariatric) surgery.